 Following the latest Government announcements about the roadmap out of a national lockdown, Gloucestershire Wildlife Trust is looking at how this framework affects our work.

 Like everybody else, here at Gloucestershire Wildlife Trust we’ve had to adapt to changes and new challenges to the way we operate.
 We are still working hard to deliver nature’s recovery in our county – just finding new ways to do it during the pandemic.

-All GWT nature reserves are open during the November lockdown.
+All GWT nature reserves remain open.
 Please check the individual nature reserve pages before travelling – car parks will be open unless stated otherwise on these pages.
 Please visit nature reserves with sensitivity and care, making sure to adhere to current government guidelines around social distancing.
 We have also created some guidance about how to visit your favourite wild places safely.

 Please note that parking charges at Crickley Hill remain payable.
 Parking funds go directly towards our work which means that you’re helping local wildlife every time you visit.
 Alternatively, you can also purchase a parking permit which allows you to make unlimited visits.

-Like many other businesses and charities, many of our staff have been home working where possible.
-Since the summer, we’ve been welcoming back more staff, including at our newly revamped HQ at Robinswood Hill.
-However, the new lockdown for November 2020 means that all staff will be working at home where they can.
+Like many other businesses and charities, staff are home working where possible for now – but we are planning on gradually returning to our offices from April.
 As a result, our response to your queries might be slower than usual.
 Please bear with us and we apologise for any inconvenience caused.

 Thank you for all your support, and please take care.